 Minimum Requirements: High school diploma or GED and one year of customer service experience.
 Some college and familiarity with public libraries is a plus.

-Schedule: 20-Hours per Week – Includes at least two evenings per week and every other Saturday.
+20 Hours per Week – Schedule includes at least two evenings per week and every other Saturday.
 You are expected to be available to work any hours the library is open.
 You will be scheduled for three 4-hour shifts during the week, with a half hour added to ensure a 20-hour work week.
 You will be scheduled for one 7.5 hour shift each week, usually on Thursdays or Fridays, and opposite Saturdays on a rotating basis.
-Schedules for the upcoming month are provided two weeks prior to start of month

 Compensation: $16.99 per hour probationary rate; $17.51 per hour regular rate

 To Apply: Links to job description and job application are below.
-Job application includes an opportunity to upload cover letter and résumé, and complete a supplemental questionnaire and pre-employment testing.
+Job application includes an opportunity to indicate which BCFL libraries you are interested in working as well as which schedule(s) you prefer.
+You will also upload a cover letter and résumé, and complete a supplemental questionnaire and pre-employment testing.
 Pre-employment testing consists of four tests: basic skills test, customer service, Word 2016, and computer and Internet knowledge test (about 60 minutes for all four).